 Revenues from park admission fees are recognized at the point in time control transfers to the customer, which is generally when the customer accepts access to the park and the Company is entitled to payment.
+Park admission revenues for annual passes and memberships are deferred and recognized as revenue on a pro-rata basis over the term of the pass or membership.
 Park admission fee revenues from advance online ticket purchases are deferred until the customers' visit to the parks.
-Park admission revenues for annual passes and memberships are deferred and recognized as revenue on a pro-rata basis over the term of the pass or membership.
+Advance online tickets can generally be used anytime during the one year period from the date of purchase.
 Revenues from retail and concession sales are generally recognized upon the concurrent receipt of payment and delivery of goods to the customer.
 Sales taxes billed and collected are not included in revenue.